 Members of Committee must have expertise or interest in sustaining the natural heritage of Minnesota - its native prairies, forests, and wetlands and the native plants and animals that live here.
 Persons are sought who have knowledge, demonstrated dedication to and/or experience related to natural area systems, conservation biology, ecology, environmental education, natural resource management, or protection of Minnesota's rare species, natural communities, geology, and other components of natural diversity.
 Appointed members of Committee may not be current DNR employees.

-The Committee comprises 13-17 citizen members with terms of up to five years.
+The Committee comprises 13-17 citizen members who are eligible to serve up to two, three-year terms.
 Committee members receive no compensation for their voluntary services except that they are eligible for reimbursement for travel.

 Current committee membership: